pete-dnae/assay-alloc/docs/set-theoretic-view.md

 We endeavour systematically to remove from the set of {all assays deployed}, those assays that we can prove are not present.
-Provided that we design the assay subset allocation to give every assay the opportunity to furnish proof that it is not present, then the assays that survice in the reduced set, are by definition, those present.
+Provided that we design the assay subset allocation to give every assay the opportunity to furnish proof that it is not present, then the assays that survive in the reduced set, are by definition, the assays that are present.

 We have two independent means of proof that an assay is not present, which we can combine.